geopm/geopm/service/docs/source/geopm_pio_nvml.7.rst

   *  ``Format``: Double

   *  ``Unit``: Hertz
-* ``NVML::GPU_UTILIZATION``: Fraction of time the accelerator operated on a kernel in the last set of driver samples
+* ``NVML::GPU_UTILIZATION``: Fraction of time the GPU operated on a kernel in the last set of driver samples

   *  ``Aggregation``: Average